ha1neux/MysteryPrismClock/README.md

 MIT License.

 ## Author
-Created by Bill Coderre in October 2025.
+Created by Bill Coderre in October/November 2025.